YeyaSwizaw/compiler-construction/README.md

 ## Compilation

-There are two parts to the repository: the actual compiler, and a runtime library for the language.
-The runtime library is written in C and iscompiled using clang, and has no other dependencies.
-The compiler, written in OCaml has three dependencies, which can easily be installed using opam:
+The compiler has two dependencies, which can be easily installed with opam:

 ```
 # opam install core
-# opam isntall llvm
 # opam install ansiterminal
 ```